asmitapoddar/Deep-Learning-DNA-Sequences/README.md

 ## Features
 - `.json` file for convenient parameter tuning
 - `.yml` file for base path specification to data directory, model directory and visualization(Tensorboard and Attention) directory
 - Writing and visulaization of model training logs using Tensorboard
+- Using Multiple GPUs for hyper-parameter search.

 ## Data